I’m not going to lie: I almost cried inside the Schokoladefest. Tears of joy. Yeah, I like chocolate.

 - Sunday: 10am to 5pm

-A walk through the shopping streets of the old town should also turn up specialist chocolate shops along the way.
-Lindt has one opposite the opera house, for example.
+- A walk through the shopping streets of the old town should turn up several specialist chocolate shops along the way.
+Lindt has one opposite the opera house, for example

 How to get there